PUBLIC NOTICE

 How do I file a complaint?

-If you believe that you have received discriminatory treatment by Petaluma Transit on the basis of your race, color or national origin, you have the right to file a complaint with the Transit Manager.
-The complaint must be filed no later than 180 calendar days of the alleged discriminatory incident.
+If you believe that you have received discriminatory treatment by Safe Streets & Mobility, including Petaluma Transit, on the basis of your race, color, or national origin, you have the right to file a complaint with the Title VI Coordinator.
+The complaint must be filed no later than 180 calendar days after the alleged discriminatory incident.

 Methods of filing a complaint

-The preferred method is to file your complaint in writing using the Title VI Complaint Form, available in hard copy, PDF format, or as an online form and sending it to:
+The preferred method is to file your complaint in writing using the Title VI Complaint Form, available in hard copy, PDF format, an email with the form attached, or as an online form and sending it to:

 555 N McDowell Blvd